Guilherme-B/manifold/README.md

 ### Docker

-Apache Spark can be started by using docker compose on the provided image, which takes care of the entire process including first-time setup:
+Apache Spark can be started by using docker-compose on the provided image, which takes care of the entire process including the first-time setup:
 ```sh
 cd manifold
 docker-compose up -d